-The Office of Environmental Health Hazard Assessment (OEHHA), on behalf of the California Environmental Protection Agency (CalEPA), announces the availability of the draft Communities Environmental Health Screening Tool: CalEnviroScreen Version 2.0 (CalEnviroScreen 2.0).
+The Office of Environmental Health Hazard Assessment (OEHHA), on behalf of the California Environmental Protection Agency (CalEPA), announces the availability of the California Communities Environmental Health Screening Tool: CalEnviroScreen Version 2.0 (CalEnviroScreen 2.0).
 CalEnviroScreen is a screening methodology that can be used to help identify California communities that are disproportionately burdened by multiple sources of pollution.CalEPA has used the tool to designate California communities as disadvantaged pursuant to Senate Bill 535.

 To find out if your system supports the interactive maps, please check here: http://doc.arcgis.com/en/arcgis-online/reference/browsers.htm

 Shapefile: Includes CalEnviroScreen 2.0 results by census tract.
 Additional information describing the data and its limitations is part of the shapefile (metadata).
 Zipped file can be unzipped, and then opened in any GIS software.

 For questions, please contact CalEnviroScreen@oehha.ca.gov.